freshworkx/typo3-image-gallery/Documentation/Index.rst

 **Community Documentation**

-   This documentation is community documentation for the TYPO3 extension {extension.name}
+   This documentation is community documentation for the TYPO3 extension bm_image_gallery

    It is maintained as part of this third party extension.